 (408) 239-5521 fax

 Au Lac Institute is located at 2268 Quimby Road, Suite E, San Jose, CA 95122, in a modern, single unit of a multi- unit complex.
-The School consists of approximately 1058 square feet of administrative office space, and approximately 7600 square feet of seven separate classrooms, each with a capacity of from 12 to 30 students, with teaching equipment sufficient to meet educational needs.
+The School consists of approximately 1058 square feet of administrative office space, and approximately 7600 square feet of seven separate classrooms, each with a capacity of 12 to 30 students, with teaching equipment sufficient to meet educational needs.
 There is also a library, a lunchroom and two restrooms on the premises.

 Au Lac Institute is located in a modern, single unit of a multi-unit complex.
 The campus houses classrooms, an EET lab, and two computer labs.
 There are administrative and faculty offices, a library with Internet access, a reception area, and separate student and faculty lounges.
 The EET lab is equipped with ____.
-The computer labs are equipped with computers and a white board for instruction.
+The computer labs are equipped with computers and a whiteboard for instruction.

-Maximum capacity for each course is as follows: (Administrative Medical Assistant, Administrative Technician/Customer Service, Computer Programming, Internet Working Technician, Market/Sales, Medical Assistant, Microsoft Database Administrator, Microsoft Solution Developer, PC Specialist/A+ and Web Development courses are approved but not presently enrolled)
+Maximum capacity for each course is as follows (Administrative Medical Assistant, Administrative Technician/Customer Service, Computer Programming, Internet Working Technician, Market/Sales, Medical Assistant, Microsoft Database Administrator, Microsoft Solution Developer, PC Specialist/A+ and Web Development courses are approved but not presently enrolled):